tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 You gain a +1 bonus to all skill checks based on Str, Con, or Dex.

 **Quirk:** Takes heightened satisfaction in their own physical prowess.

 ---

+#### Map of the Deeps

+While attuned to this item, you gain a 2-point skill related to “knowing secret dwarven tunnels.”

+**Quirk:** Love of gemstones.

+---